gallarda/mqtt5/README.md

 A terminal session will automatically open inside the devContainer so you can monitor logs, run test scripts, and control NGINX as described above.

 To leave the devContainer, select "Reopen folder locally" in the VS Code command palette.
-You will need to right click on the `docker-compose.yml` file and select "Compose Down" to shutdown the EMQx broker container.
+You will need to right click on the `docker-compose.yml` file and select "Compose Down" to shutdown containers.

 *Customizing the Code*
 ---